Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 Here under are the failed tests.
 The comments are primarily here for the sake of future versions of XS.

 ### Language

-	language/eval-code/indirect/non-definable-function-with-function.js
-	language/eval-code/indirect/non-definable-function-with-variable.js

-When evaluating string with `eval`, if the definition of one global function failed, no global functions and no global variables should be defined, even if their definitions precede the failure.

 	language/eval-code/indirect/realm.js